mwaykole/vdiff/docs/dev-doc/index.md

-# vdiff Developer Documentation
+# dfastllm Developer Documentation

-Welcome to the vdiff developer documentation.
-This guide explains **everything** about the vdiff codebase, from basic concepts to implementation details.
+Welcome to the dfastllm developer documentation.
+This guide explains **everything** about the dfastllm codebase, from basic concepts to implementation details.

-## What is vdiff?
+## What is dfastllm?

-**vdiff** is a server that runs AI language models (like ChatGPT) and lets other programs talk to them through a web API.
+**dfastllm** is a server that runs AI language models (like ChatGPT) and lets other programs talk to them through a web API.

 ```mermaid
 flowchart LR